Strict universes for Grothendieck topoi: Applications of realignment

 \section{Applications of realignment}

-An immediate consequence of \cref{sec:universe} is an interpretation of Martin-L{\"o}f type theory with a cumulative hierarchy of universes in arbitrary Grothendieck topoi.
-In fact, the new interpretation of Martin-L{\"o}f type theory in Grothendieck topoi enables a more direct proof of the independence of Markov's principle from type theory.
+An immediate consequence of \cref{sec:universe} is an interpretation of Martin-L{\"o}f type theory with a cumulative hierarchy of universes in arbitrary Grothendieck topoi (recall that we have assumed a hierarchy of Grothendieck universes).
+In fact, the new interpretation of Martin-L{\"o}f type theory in Grothendieck topoi enables more direct independence proofs for various axioms such as Markov's principle.
 But the realignment property itself has played an important role in the semantics of homotopy type theory as developed by \citet{awodey:2021:qms}, Kapulkin, Lumsdaine, and Voevodsky~\citep{kapulkin-lumsdaine:2021}, \citet{streicher:2014:simplicial,stenzel:2019:thesis,shulman:2015:elegant,shulman:2019}.
 In particular, realignment appears to be a necessary ingredient for constructing a fibrant and univalent universe.
 The same principle is employed by \citet[Lemma~5.33]{sterling-angiuli-gratzer:2022} in their proof of \emph{canonicity} for XTT, a variant of cubical type theory: in particular, \opcit used a special case of \textbf{(U8)} to realign codes in the universe of an Artin gluing over chosen codes in the universe of its open subtopos.